 Contentious as it may be, Riepe has only recently come to the attention of the media.
 Most of this came about from an investment by Tony Jones who founded the Old Inn in Bandipur.

-The idea was to help build cottages next to genuine local houses to encourage tourists to stay in Riepe and to encourage younger villagers to stay rather than living for jobs in cities.
-Most of Riepe's popular is an older generation so by offering the opportunity to earn money in Riepe though homestays and tourism it's hoped a younger generation will might stay home.
+The idea was to help build cottages next to genuine local houses to encourage tourists to stay in Riepe and to encourage younger villagers to stay rather than looking for jobs in cities.
+Most of Riepe's population is an older generation so by offering the opportunity to earn money in Riepe though homestays and tourism it's hoped a younger generation will might stay home.